- Faculty & Staff

 Step 1 - Obtain I-20 or DS 2019 from Fredonia

 To apply for a student visa you must first obtain a “Certificate of Eligibility for Non-Immigrant F-1 Status” also known as the I-20/DS-2019.
 An International Education Center advisor will prepare the I-20/DS-2019 once your supporting documentation and admissions paperwork is received.
-The I-20/DS-2019 will be sent out via Federal Express.
+To begin the application process, please click on the apply link at the top of this page.
+Once accepted, the I-20/DS-2019 will be sent out via Federal Express.
 Delay or failure to provide the required documentation will result in a delay of the issuance of your I-20/DS-2019 document.
 As soon as you receive your I-20/DS-2019, verify the information on it and contact the International Education Center immediately if there is an error.

 Step 2 - Pay SEVIS Fee